nodescraper/interestingnotch/README.md

 ## Getting started

-If you want the ready-made app, use the DMG from the latest release above.
+If you want the ready-made app, use the DMG from the [latest release](https://github.com/nodescraper/interestingnotch/releases/latest).

 If you want to build it yourself: